Carmine Agnello, John Gotti's grandson, pleads guilty to COVID-19 relief funds fraud

-The grandson of infamous mob boss John J. Gotti pleaded guilty Thursday to fraudulently receiving about $1.1 million in federal COVID-19 relief funds meant to help struggling small businesses during the pandemic, money which he instead used for personal expenses including investing in cryptocurrency, prosecutors said.
+The grandson of mob boss John J. Gotti pleaded guilty Thursday to fraudulently receiving about $1.1 million in federal COVID-19 relief funds meant to help struggling small businesses during the pandemic, money which he instead used for personal expenses including investing in cryptocurrency, prosecutors said.

-Carmine G. Agnello, 38, of Smithtown — the grandson of the late Gotti, "The Teflon Don" who helmed the Gambino crime family, and one of three sons of Gotti's daughter Victoria — pleaded guilty before U.S. District Judge Nusrat J. Choudhury in the federal courthouse in Central Islip to wire fraud in connection with his receipt of approximately $1.1 million in small business loans under the federal Small Business Administration’s Economic Injury Disaster Loan Program, prosecutors said.
+Carmine G. Agnello, 38, of Smithtown — the grandson of the late Gotti, "The Teflon Don" who helmed the Gambino crime family, and one of three sons of Gotti's daughter Victoria — pleaded guilty before U.S. District Judge Nusrat J. Choudhury in federal court in Central Islip to wire fraud in connection with his receipt of approximately $1.1 million in small business loans under the federal Small Business Administration’s Economic Injury Disaster Loan Program, prosecutors said.

 "The defendant shamefully used the public health and economic crisis of the COVID-19 pandemic as an opportunity to line his pockets with stolen funds," Breon Peace, the U.S. Attorney for the Eastern District of New York, said in a prepared statement.
 "The reality is, those who engaged in blatant theft of taxpayer dollars intended to assist legitimate businesses and their employees during the COVID-19 pandemic should know that despite the passage of time, there is no free pass for their crimes and they will be vigorously prosecuted by the Office.”